vladimir-avetian/vladimir-avetian.github.io/index.md

   - /about.html
 ---

-I am a Postdoctoral Scholar at the [«Governance and Regulation» Chair](https://chairgovreg.fondation-dauphine.fr/fr/node/1) of the University Paris-Dauphine - PSL.

-I received my PhD in Economics from Sciences Po under supervision of [Sergeï Guriev](https://sites.google.com/site/sguriev/).
+This summer, I am joining King’s College London as an AI+ Academic Senior Fellow (tenure track).
+Previously, I was a Postdoctoral Scholar at the Governance and Regulation Chair, University Paris-Dauphine – PSL.
+I received my PhD in Economics from Sciences Po.

 *Research interests:* Political Economy, Urban Economics, Applied Micro.